Sing 2: Plot

 Ash and Buster visit Clay to convince him to be in the show.
-He refuses at first, but Ash changes his mind.
-Back at the theater, Buster asks Porsha to switch roles with Rosita, as Porsha's acting skills are poor.
-Porsha misinterprets this as Buster firing her and runs off.
-An outraged Jimmy nearly drops Buster off his penthouse roof after news of the supposed firing is broadcast on television before locking him in a closet.
-Suki later frees Buster and warns him to leave Redshore City before Jimmy can kill him.
-Ash arrives at the hotel room with the crew and Clay, who advises Buster not to run and hide as he did.
-Buster decides to have the cast and crew put on the show that night behind Jimmy's back after he witnesses Jimmy insulting him and his friends on television.
-Porsha rejoins the show, Johnny calls his father and his gang to come over and keep Jimmy and his bodyguards at bay, and Rosita calls her husband Norman to let their children distract security.
+He refuses at first, finding it too emotionally painful to perform after his wife's death, but Ash changes his mind.
+Back at the theater, Buster offers Porsha to switch roles with Rosita, as Porsha's acting skills are poor.
+Porsha misunderstands this as Buster firing her and leaves the set.
+After news of the "firing" is broadcast on television, an outraged Jimmy nearly drops Buster off the roof of the hotel, before locking him in his closet.
+Suki frees Buster and warns him to get out of Redshore City before Jimmy can kill him.
+Clay arrives with Ash at the hotel room with the crew, and advises Buster not to run and hide as he did.
+After overhearing Jimmy insulting him and his crew on television, Buster decides to put on the show that night behind Jimmy's back.
+Porsha rejoins the show, Johnny summons his father's gang who are now released from prison on community service to keep Jimmy and his bodyguards at bay, and Rosita arranges for her husband Norman and their children to distract hotel security.

 During the show, a jealous Klaus takes the place of Johnny's performance partner to undermine his number, but Johnny defeats Klaus with encouragement from Nooshy and the other dancers, finally earning Klaus' respect.
-Porsha performs a high energy song and dance number, standing up to her angry father.
-Meena visualizes Darius as Alfonso, and successfully performs a romantic duet with him.
-In a last attempt to stop the show, Jimmy drops Buster off a high catwalk, which forces Rosita to overcome her fear of heights to save Buster.
-When the time comes for Clay to take the stage, he claims that he is not ready yet.
+Porsha performs a high-energy song and dance number in the minor role originally given to Rosita, standing up to her enraged father.
+Meena visualizes Darius as Alfonso and successfully performs a romantic duet with him.
+Making a final attempt to stop the show, Jimmy drops Buster from a catwalk, which forces Rosita to overcome her phobia and make the jump to rescue Buster.
+When the time comes for Clay to take the stage, he claims he is not ready yet.
 Ash leads the crowd in a rendition of one of Clay's songs, giving him the courage to perform.
-After the curtain call, Jimmy tries to take credit for the show only for Suki to have him arrested by the police.
+After the curtain call, Jimmy tries to take credit for the show; however, Suki has him arrested.

-Just as Buster and his friends begin to return home the following morning, Suki stops them and tells them that The Majestic wants to put on their show.
-As the cast puts on its first official performance, Buster watches from the VIP section, proud to have succeeded in Redshore City.
+Sometime later, Buster and the crew set out to return to Calatonia, with Nooshy, Porsha, and Clay joining them.
+Suki stops them, and tells them that the Majestic, a major theater, wants to put on the show.